macj314/my-robot-neighborhood/README.md

 * Display two buttons.
 One will display the above in regular order.
 The second will display it in reverse order.
   * Input "3"
   * Output: "'Won't you be my neighbor?', 'boop', 'beep', 0"
 * Create a field for the user to enter a 'name'.
-If a number is divisable by 3 -> add the name to the output
+If a number is divisable by 3 -> add the 'name' to the 'neigbor' message.
   * Input: "3", "Jason"
-  * Output: "0, 'beep', 'boop', 'Won't you be my neighbor 'Jason'?'
+  * Output: "0, 'beep', 'boop', 'Won't you be my neighbor Jason?'

 ## Setup/Installation Requirements